Birdsong (novel): France 1910

 The first stage starts in pre-war Amiens, France.
-Stephen Wraysford visits and lives with René Azaire, his wife Isabelle and their children.
+Stephen Wraysford visits and lives with René Azaire, his wife Isabelle and his children.
 Azaire teaches Stephen about the French textile industry.
 He witnesses a comfortable middle class life in Northern France alongside industrial worker unrest.
 Azaire and the significantly younger Isabelle express discontent with their marriage.
 This sparks Stephen's interest in Isabelle, with whom he soon falls in love.
-During one incident, Azaire, embarrassed that he and Isabelle cannot have another child, beats her in a jealous rage.
+During one incident, Azaire, embarrassed that he and Isabelle cannot have a child, beats her in a jealous rage.
 Around the same time, Isabelle helps give food to the families of striking workers, stirring rumours that she is having an affair with one of the workers.

 Stephen's love of Isabelle transforms into a passionate affair.
 Isabelle confronts Azaire with the truth of their relationship and Azaire evicts Stephen.
 Isabelle leaves with him, running away to Southern France.
 There she becomes pregnant, and momentarily loses faith in her relationship with Stephen.
 Without telling Stephen, she flees, returning to her family home and the one constant in her life: her sister Jeanne.
-Later, Isabelle's father makes a deal with Azaire for her return to maintain her honour; Isabelle is forgiven but soon regrets leaving her true love, Stephen.
-However, she does not reach back out to Stephen.
+Later, Isabelle's father makes a deal with Azaire for her return to maintain her honour.
+Isabelle is welcomed back by Azaire, but she soon regrets leaving her true love, Stephen.
+However, she does not attempt to contact him.